kitschpatrol/yanki/readme.md

 #### API

-This package also exposes an API for integrating syncing capability programmatically in other context.
-(For example, in [yanki-obsidian](https://github.com/kitschpatrol/yanki-obsidian).)
+This package also exposes an API for integrating syncing capability programmatically in other contexts.
+(For example, in the soon-to-be-released `yanki-obsidian` plugin.

 The primary functions of interest are: